-Student Housing in Charlottesville
+Student Accommodation Charlottesville

 Charlottesville has something for everybody.
 Situated at the foot of the Blue Ridge Mountains, it offers access to countless hikes, canoeing and kayaking on the Rivanna River, and skiing and snowboarding the slopes at Wintergreen.
 Student service organizations provide a variety of ways to give back to the community.
 Local entertainment venues bring world-famous performers year-round.
 If food is your thing, Charlottesville ranks among the nation’s cities with the most restaurants per capita.
 Casita offers hundreds of rooms throughout the city.
 You can browse our options for a wide range of room types, student accommodation alternatives or private rentals.
 Whatever your preferences and budget are, you’ll find your room on Casita.